 Management for this condition comprises of activity modification and strength training.
 Plantar fasciopathy is managed like other tendon issues.
 The fascia and big toe tendon should be exposed to high-load training on an alternating daily pattern to augment the response to loading whilst allowing for recovery and adaptation to take place.
-Your Physiotherapist at Pure will be able to devise an individualised self-management and strengthening plan to suit your activity needs & goals with the aim to negate the chances of this re-occurring.
+Your Physiotherapist will devise an individualised self-management and strengthening plan to suit your activity needs & goals with the aim to negate the chances of this re-occurring.

-We recommend performing this exercise for up to 12 reps for 3 sets with a degree of pain/discomfort.
+We recommend performing your exercises for up to 12 reps for 3 sets with a degree of pain/discomfort.
 On a scale of 0-10 (10 being the most severe pain imaginable) you should not exceed 6/10 after performing the exercise or 24 hours following a ‘loading’ day.
 Alternating between a loading day followed by a rest day allows you to gauge the irritability of the tendon whilst also establishing the ‘sweet spot’ for load that it responds positively to.
-With this patterning, we also recommend that you plan your physical activity on the same day as loading so that you can the most explicit ‘on’ and ‘off’ days within practical limits.
+With this patterning, we also recommend that you plan your physical activity on the same day as loading so that you can stick to the most explicit ‘on’ and ‘off’ days as practical.

-At Pure Physiotherapy, we will equip you with the skills and knowledge to manage you condition and take back control and get back and beyond your normal levels of physical activity.
+At Pure, we will equip you with the skills and knowledge to manage you condition and take back control and get back and beyond your normal levels of physical activity.